atichat45/kaikong-chatbot/README.md

 I use DialogFlow and use in Line Platform

-# You can try it by SCAN this QR code
+# You can try it by Add This ID @lsm8010p